nstephenh/pycomic/README.md

 # pywoofy

-A webcomic downloaded written in Python 3.
+A webcomic downloader written in Python 3.

 Requirements: